Exclusive Tips: Hardening your Active Directory with Advanced Strategies

 Detecting DPAPI attack

 Attackers will use the LsaRetrievePrivateData function of the LSARPC interface in order to request the domain backup key from the DC.
-To detect the attacks, we will capture a DCE/RPC bind request for LSARPC interface, and a request for LsaRetrievePrivateData function from the DC.
+To identify the attacks, we will flag a DCE/RPC bind request for LSARPC interface, and a request for LsaRetrievePrivateData function from the DC.

 To detect domain DPAPI backup key extraction attack, we will analyze all the traffic going into the DC.